 - A grid-tied system will put you at the mercy of the elements.
 After Hurricane Sandy, many homeowners with grid-tied solar systems lost their power just like everybody else.
 Increasingly, however, homeowners have the option of storing excess energy in batteries if they’re willing to make that investment.
 This, in effect, allows them to go off the grid, if necessary, for short periods.

 In all of the state, southwest Illinois receives the greatest solar radiation, positioning homeowners in the Metro-East to especially benefit from using solar power.
 However, solar radiation potential depends greatly on the type of installation you choose, the tilt and orientation of the panels, and other factors.
 For optimal results, work with an established solar contractor to select the right-sized system, installation type and power capabilities.

 Ernst Heating & Cooling is happy to assist homeowners throughout the Metro-East with a solar installation, air conditioning repairs and furnace maintenance.
 Give us a call or visit our website for more information.

 Our goal is to help educate our customers in Hamel, Illinois and surrounding areas about energy and home comfort issues (specific to HVAC systems).
-For more information about solar energy and other HVAC topics, download our free Home Comfort Resource guide.
+For more information about solar energy and other HVAC topics, visit our blog.